centrica-engineering/nucleus-docs/docs/page-types/roadblock.md

 You should not use:

-* Technical jargon like ‘form post error’, ‘unspecified error’ and ‘error 0x0000000643’
+* Technical jargon like ‘form post error’, ‘unspecified error’ or ‘Severity code 3’
 * Humorous, informal language like ‘oops’
 * Negative language